-Income from unconsolidated operations, which is presented net of earnings attributable to non-controlling interests, increased by \$2.0 million for the three months ended February 28, 2019, as compared to the year-ago period.
-This fluctuation was due primarily to an increase in earnings at our largest joint venture, McCormick de Mexico.
+Income from unconsolidated operations, which is presented net of earnings attributable to non-controlling interests, increased by \$2.1 million and \$4.1 million for the three and six months ended May 31, 2019, as compared to the year-ago periods.
+Those increases were attributable to higher earnings of our unconsolidated affiliates, primarily our largest joint venture, McCormick de Mexico, as well as the impact of eliminating a lower level of earnings of our non-controlling interests, both as compared to the 2018 periods.